20 Best Calisthenics Leg Exercises & Workout Routine

 LegsStrength, Balance & Pliability8-10 x 3

-The skater squat is an excellent exercise to improve your balance, body awareness, and flexibility, as well as forge lower extremists.
+The skater squat is an excellent exercise to improve your balance, body awareness, and flexibility, as well as to strengthen your lower extremities.

-Research has shown that unilateral skater squat strengthens the hamstring, calf, hip, and abdominal muscles without putting much stress on your lower back and can be used as a rehabilitation exercise for treating low back pain.2 Eliassen W, Saeterbakken AH, van den Tillaar R. COMPARISON OF BILATERAL AND UNILATERAL SQUAT EXERCISES ON BARBELL KINEMATICS AND MUSCLE ACTIVATION.
+Research has shown that unilateral skater squat strengthens the hamstring, calf, hip, and abdominal muscles without putting much stress on your lower back.
+It can also be used as a rehabilitation exercise to treat low back pain.22 Eliassen W, Saeterbakken AH, van den Tillaar R. COMPARISON OF BILATERAL AND UNILATERAL SQUAT EXERCISES ON BARBELL KINEMATICS AND MUSCLE ACTIVATION.
 Int J Sports Phys Ther.
 2018 Aug;13(5):871-881.
 PMID: 30276019; PMCID: PMC6159498.

 Muscles WorkedFocusSuggested Reps